gregorybel/combo-pairing/README.md

 Howto:
 - Note bluetooh MAC address from phone 2 (Settings/About phone/State/Bluetooth address)
+- Note Bluetooth MAC address from phone 1 too (if you want to set it back later)
 - Switch off Bluetooth on both phones
 - Samsung:
   - On phone 1, modify Bluetooth MAC address to the one from phone 2
-  - change BT name on phone 1 to the same BT name you have on phone 2 (to change the name, BT has to be on)
+  - Optional: change BT name on phone 1 to the same BT name you have on phone 2 (to change the name, BT has to be on)
   ```
   adb shell
   su